 When it comes to things to do in Colorado, outdoor activities top the list.
 And Crested Butte has plenty of outdoor adventures on offer.

-Crested Butte is one of the top places to visit in Colorado for wildflower viewing.
-The verdant alpine valleys burst into a sea of colors from late June through July.
-This time of year is an excellent opportunity to immerse yourself in the blooms.
+This time of year is an excellent opportunity to immerse yourself in the blooms while enjoying some of the best Crested Butte hikes of all time.
 Hikes, mountain biking, backpacking, and scenic drives are great ways to experience the color displays.

 Crested Butte is also well known for mountain biking.
 Every year high-altitude MTBers flock to Crested Butte to ride the many bike-friendly trails in the area.
 If you’re into single track, you’ll want to book some time near Crested Butte.